 Tampa General Hospital’s Sleep Disorders Center offers assessment and continuing care for adults and children suffering from an assortment of sleeping disorders.
-We are proud to be the first center in the U.S. to be accredited by the American Academies of Sleep Medicine (AASM).
+Our center offers the largest multidisciplinary sleep services in Florid and we are proud to be one of the first centers in the U.S. to be accredited by the American Academies of Sleep Medicine (AASM).

 We offer treatment for several sleep disorders at the TGH Sleep Disorders Center, including:

 - Snoring – Caused by vibrations in the walls of the throat, snoring can result in sleep disruptions for the affected person as well as his/her bed partner.
 This can lead to excessive daytime sleepiness, morning headaches, weight gain, and loss of memory, concentration or attention.

 - Restless legs syndrome – This is a disorder of the nervous system that results in the urge to move the legs, resulting in restless sleep.

 - Insomnia – This is characterized by prolonged inability to fall asleep or remain sleeping for an adequate length of time.